ankanSikdar/flutter-wuphf-chat/README.md

 • 1 to 1 Private Chats – Talk with your friends in private messaging.

 • Group Chats – Create groups with others and hangout.

+• Notifications Support – Get notifications for new messages and groups.

 • Send Pictures – Send pictures from your phone to a friend with just a few clicks.